Health in the United States: Schools

 The United States has a long history of school vaccination requirements.
 The first school vaccination requirement was enacted in the 1850s in Massachusetts to prevent the spread of smallpox.
 The school vaccination requirement was put in place after the compulsory school attendance law caused a rapid increase in the number of children in public schools, increasing the risk of smallpox outbreaks.
 The early movement towards school vaccination laws began at the local level including counties, cities, and boards of education.
 By 1827, Boston had become the first city to mandate that all children entering public schools show proof of vaccination.
-In addition, in 1855 the Commonwealth of Massachusetts had established its own statewide vaccination requirements for all students entering school; this influenced other states to implement similar statewide vaccination laws in schools as seen in New York in 1862, Connecticut in 1872, Pennsylvania in 1895, and later the Midwest, South and Western US.
-By 1963, 20 states had school vaccination laws.
+In addition, in 1855 the Commonwealth of Massachusetts had established its own statewide vaccination requirements for all students entering school; this influenced other states to implement similar statewide vaccination laws in schools as seen in New York in 1862, Connecticut in 1872, Pennsylvania in 1895, and later the Midwest, South. and Western U.S. By 1963, 20 states had school vaccination laws.

 These school vaccination resulted in political debates throughout the United States, as those opposed to vaccination sought to overturn local policies and state laws.
 An example of this political controversy occurred in 1893 in Chicago, where less than 10 percent of the children were vaccinated despite the twelve-year-old state law.
 Resistance was seen at the local level of the school district as some local school boards and superintendents opposed the state vaccination laws, leading the state board health inspectors to examine vaccination policies in schools.
 Resistance proceeded during the mid-1900s and in 1977 a nationwide Childhood Immunization Initiative was developed with the goal of increasing vaccination rates among children to 90% by 1979.
 During the two-year period of observation, the initiative reviewed the immunization records of more than 28 million children and vaccinated children who had not received the recommended vaccines.

+This push for increased immunization rates has been supported by research showing that childhood vaccination initiatives, such as the 1977 Childhood Immunization Initiative, led to a significant reduction in vaccine-preventable diseases like measles, rubella, and diphtheria.
+The initiative, along with other vaccination campaigns, contributed to the widespread acceptance of immunizations as a standard practice in American schools.
+Today, school vaccination requirements continue to be a major strategy for preventing outbreaks of infectious diseases.
+However, the rise in vaccine hesitancy and exemptions has undermined some of the progress made, requiring public health officials to rethink vaccination policies in schools.